Plymouth Brethren Christian Church: Nonconformity to the world

-Internal discipline
+Ecclesiastical discipline

 Some former members say that life inside the Brethren is defined by the "three Fs": family, finances and fear, with the most important being family.

 Critics of the PBCC have accused it of controlling all aspects of its members' lives.
 Some former members report difficulty adjusting to life outside the Church after leaving or being excommunicated.

 According to the PBCC, its disciplinary practices include 'shutting up' (temporary internal separation) and 'withdrawing from' (excommunication).
 The Church states that such measures are rare and only applied after sustained pastoral engagement, typically in response to conduct viewed as incompatible with biblical principles.
 Critics, however, argue that disciplinary actions may also be used to suppress dissent or challenge to leadership.
 Former members have described instances where individuals were withdrawn from for disagreeing with the church leaders.

 A person who is withdrawn from is typically excluded from all Church meetings and social contact with members, including family.
 The PBCC does not issue formal guidelines on how families should respond, and in some cases, individuals remain in contact with relatives who have left the fellowship.

 In Britain, the Brethren have faced scrutiny over the alleged practice of "shutting up", in which individuals are reportedly confined at home as a form of internal discipline.
 In one case in 2012, six girls from Wilton Park School were allegedly confined for 37 days after creating a Facebook page.
 The school trust denied the claim and invited a formal investigation.
 The local authority and police did not find grounds to take action against the school or parents.